gmcnaughton/java-experiments/heap/README.md

 `Heap` implements a standard heap data structure in Java.

-A heap is a tree which satisfies the *heap property*: the value of a parent is greater than or equal to (for a max-heap) or less than or equal to (for a min- heap) the values of its children.
+A heap is a tree which satisfies the *heap property*: the value of a parent is greater than or equal to (for a max-heap) or less than or equal to (for a min-heap) the values of its children.

 No other relationship is guaranteed between nodes.
 Siblings and cousins are not ordered with respect to each other.
 Only the relationship between parents and